-As mentioned above, halakha does not require the couple to sleep apart from one another.
-However, one bed with two blankets as per Rav Pedat’s suggestion (Shabbat 13a) was rejected by the many post-Talmudic authorities.
-Although a bed wide enough so that two people could sleep on it without touching remained a viable halakhic option into the Middle Ages, the determinative halakha from the Shulchan Aruch onward is to require two beds with a minimum separation preventing the beds from touching.
-This separation serves to remind the couple that they are in non-sexual space while simultaneously preserving intimacy by allowing them to lie side by side, talking, breathing and cohabitating next to one another.
-This all the more noteworthy given the palpable fear of transgression felt in the previous section on touch.
+As mentioned above, halakhah does not require the couple to sleep apart from one another.
+However, one bed with two blankets as per Rav Pedat’s suggestion (Shabbat 13a) was rejected by post-Talmudic authorities.
+Although a bed wide enough so that two people could sleep on it without touching remained a viable halakhic option into the Middle Ages, the determinative halakhah from the Shulhan Arukh onward is to require two beds with a minimum separation preventing the beds from touching.
+This separation serves to remind the couple that they are in a non-sexual space while simultaneously preserving intimacy by allowing them to lie side by side, talking, breathing and cohabitating next to one another.
+This is all the more noteworthy given the palpable fear of transgression felt in the previous section on touch.
 Perhaps once that bulwark of halakhic restriction was solidly in place, there was no need to fear crossing minimal boundaries anywhere else, including the bedroom.

-Eating Together:
+Eating Together